Skip to footer content

 Read CSV .NET: The Simplest C# Approach Using IronXL: Image 5 - Manual CSV Parsing Output

-The manual approach fails when CSV fields contain embedded commas within quoted strings—a common scenario in address fields or descriptions.
-Reading and writing CSV files properly requires handling quoted fields, escaped quotes, multiline values, and varying encodings.
-Using the CsvHelper library or similar CSV Helper packages adds dependencies, while rolling your own parser means creating a new StreamReader, implementing a var reader pattern, and managing the entire file read process yourself.
+The manual approach fails when CSV fields contain embedded commas within quoted strings -- a common scenario in address fields or descriptions.
+Reading files properly requires handling quoted fields, escaped quotes, multiline values, and varying encodings.
+Rolling your own parser means creating a StreamReader, implementing state-machine logic, and managing the entire read process yourself.
+That is considerable boilerplate for something that should be a one-liner.

 using IronXL;